evanmiller67/button_gluttons/README.md

 ## ZOMG [Leaderboard](http://buttongluttons.heroku.com)
 ## WTF [Twitter feed](http://www.twitter.com/buttongluttons)

-Everyone gets QR code on ID/lanyard with 5 buttons & HP (swag bag when entering)

-REGISTER - Scan the unique QR code, takes you to a page to register
+REGISTER - Scan the unique QR code, a page to register just for you
 	- Name, email, CP newsletter (unchecked by default)
 	- QR code has a special 5 alpha-numeric code that is yours (on button/merch)
 	- Your registered code is saved in cookie/session when you register
-	- Automatically get 1 raffle entry
-	- Remaining buttons at end turn into raffle entries

 walk around, battle people (scan their QR code) both players must acknowledge that you're playing